Cleomenes I

-Herodotus' account
+Herodotus's account

 Most of the life of Cleomenes is known through the Histories of Herodotus, an Athenian historian of the second half of the 5th century.
 He is one the most important characters of books 5 and 6, covering the decades before the Persian Wars.
-Herodotus' account however contains many mistakes, especially on the chronology of several major events, and is also very biased against Cleomenes.
+Herodotus's account however contains many mistakes, especially on the chronology of several major events, and is also very biased against Cleomenes.
 It seems that Herodotus got his information on Cleomenes from his opponents: the descendants of his half-brothers Leonidas and Cleombrotus, as well as those of Demaratus, the other Spartan king who was deposed by Cleomenes in 491.
-Herodotus for instance states that Cleomenes' reign was short; however he ruled for about 30 years.
-Damaratus conversely receives positive treatment in the Histories, even though he betrayed to the Persians during the First Invasion of Greece.
+Herodotus for instance states that Cleomenes's reign was short; however he ruled for about 30 years.
+Demaratus conversely receives positive treatment in the Histories, even though he betrayed the Greeks to the Persians during the First Invasion of Greece.
 Paul Cartledge writes that Cleomenes suffered from a damnatio memoriae from the Spartans, notably for having corrupted the Oracle of Delphi in 491.

+Other historians, however, identify aspects of the Herodotean account which do not conform with the negative portrayal of Cleomenes by his opponents, demonstrating that his account was not totally influenced by them.
+The mistake of Cleomenes's reign has often been identified as a fault of the text, rather than of Herodotus: Wilson's 2015 edition of the text therefore amends the passage by adding ἔτι, meaning still or yet, so that it reads "Cleomenes did not reign for much longer".
+Elsewhere, Cleomenes dutifully reports to the ephors about an attempt to bribe him, and, when campaigning at Eleusis, it is Demaratus who unfaithfully deserts him.
+Herodotus even explicitly states at one point that, unlike Demeratus, Cleomenes was "working for the common good of Greece".